 Movies vs. Capitalism

-MOVIES VS. CAPITALISM explores the politics of your favorite films through an anti-capitalist lens.
-Each episode, hosts Rivka and Frank are joined by a guest for a critical discussion about a film and how it’s obviously a scathing indictment of late-stage capitalism.
-Examining the crucial intersection between pop culture and politics — and unpacking the ideological messages baked into our favorite movies.
+MOVIES VS. CAPITALISM explores the politics of your favorite films through an anti-capitalist lens and the crucial intersection between pop culture and politics.
+Each episode, hosts Rivka and Frank are joined by a guest for a critical discussion about a movie and the ideological messages baked into it.

 Listen on: